opendr-eu/opendr/docs/reference/mobile-manipulation.md

     mkdir ~/catkin_ws
     cd catkin_ws

+TODO: what parts of the whole openDR to use?
+Clone repo then copy the mobile manipulation part?
 Fork the repo and clone into `./src`

     cd src
-    git clone [url] src/modulation_rl
+    git clone [url] src/mobile_manipulation

 Create a python environment.
 We recommend using conda, which requires to first install Anaconda or Miniconda.
 Then do

-    conda env create -f src/modulation_rl/environment.yml
+    conda env create -f src/mobile_manipulation/environment.yml
     conda activate modulation_rl

-Configure the workspace to use your environment's python3 (adjust path according to your version)
+Configure the workspace to use your environment's python3 (adjust path according to your executable)

     catkin config -DPYTHON_EXECUTABLE=/opt/conda/bin/python -DPYTHON_INCLUDE_DIR=/opt/conda/include/python3.7m -DPYTHON_LIBRARY=/opt/conda/lib/libpython3.7m.so